Feature Selection: A Data Perspective: Feature Selection on Conventional Data

-Mutual Information Maximization (MIM)(a.k.a.
-Information Gain) measures the importance of a feature by its correlation with the class label.
+Mutual Information Maximization (MIM) (a.k.a.
+Information Gain)~\cite{lewis1992feature} measures the importance of a feature by its correlation with class labels.
 It assumes that when a feature has a strong correlation with the class label, it can help achieve good classification performance.
-The Mutual Information score for a new unselected feature $X_{k}$ is:
+The Mutual Information score for feature $X_{k}$ is:

-It can be observed that in MIM, feature score is assessed individually independent of other features.
-Therefore, in MIM, only the feature correlation is considered while the feature redundancy property is completely ignored.
-After obtaining MIM feature scores for all unselected features, we choose the feature with the highest feature score and add it to the selected feature set.
-The process repeats until the desired number of selected features are obtained.
+It can be observed that in MIM, the scores of features are assessed individually.
+Therefore, only the feature correlation is considered while the feature redundancy is completely ignored.
+After it obtains the MIM feature scores for all features, we choose the features with the highest feature scores and add them to the selected feature set.
+The process repeats until the desired number of selected features is obtained.

-It can also be observed that MIM is a special case of linear combination of Shannon information terms such that:
+It can also be observed that MIM is a special case of linear combination of Shannon information terms in Eq.~(\ref{eq:CMI}) where both $\beta$ and $\lambda$ are equal to zero.